Bethania Almánzar: Career

 She won the 2014 Hato Mayor Volleyball tournament gold medal with Darielis Ravelo and Soranyi Aquino.
 Almánzar played with the club Manoguayabo in the 2015 Santo Domingo volleyball tournament.
 In August 2016 she traveled to New York with the BanReservas team to play the Bameso USA International tournament, winning the first place.

-Almánzar played with Iris Santos and Anahí Lebrón the 2017 Hato Mayor Beach Volleyball Tournament, were they were beaten by Ana Esther Lara, Juana González and Dahiana Burgos, settling with the tournaments silver medal.
+Almánzar played with Iris Santos and Anahí Lebrón the 2017 Hato Mayor Beach Volleyball Tournament, where they were beaten by Ana Esther Lara, Juana González and Dahiana Burgos, settling with the tournaments silver medal.
 She later joined the Bonao club in the 2017 North Central ligue championship, were her team claime the bronze medal and she later won the X Bonao Reinforced Volleyball tournament with Plamed.

 Playing with Esmeralda Ramírez and Pamela Suárez she won the Hato Mayor Beach Volleyball Tournament, representing INAPA.

 With the Banreservas team, he won undefeated the IX Bameso USA International Tournament, held in the Riverbank State Park in New York City.
 She played with the INAPA indoor team, winning in their 57th anniversary tournament.
 She was awarded Best Scorer and Most Valuable Player.
 Almánzar won the XLV Santiago Intermunicipal Volleyball Tournament championship and the Best Spiker individual award, playing with Cienfuegos.
 She won the silver medal and the Best Spiker award, playing with Bonao in the Cibao Cup.

 She won the silver medal in the 2020 National Championship, when her club, Santiago lost 1-3 the final match to National District.

 Almánzar helped Los Mina to win the Santo Domingo Superior Tournament, she was elected Most Valuable Player.
 She then helped Bonao to win the 2021 version of the Cibao Cup.
 Later Almanzar played with Caribeñas-New Horizons VC at the Dominican Republic Superior Volleyball League from the National District, she ended up winning the tournament second place when her team was defeated 0–3 in the final series by Cristo Rey.

+2022

+She won the Villa Tapia Beach Tournament, playing as the Banreservas team with Maite Camacho and Esmeralda Ramírez and the first stage of the 2022 National Beach Volleyball Circuit played in Macao, La Altagracia partnering with Esmeralda Ramírez.
+She then won the indoor National Superior Volleyball Tournament with Bonao and was elected Most Valuable Player.

+In October, Almanzar returned to the NORCECA Beach Volleyball Tour, winning the fifth place with Esmeralda Ramírez playing in Punta Cana and a fourth place in Hato Mayor, also with Ramírez, before ranking fourth in Cayman Islands and sixth at the Continental Tour Final, held in Punta Cana, both of them with Crismil Paniagua.